l3o-io/nginx_letsencrypt_pod/README.md

 The following playbook setups nginx and letsencyrpt containers for ``www.example.com``:

-    - name: Create new 389ds container
+    - name: Setup nginx and letsencrypt containers
       hosts: all
       tasks:
         - include_role: